 The Fairfax County Park Authority is one of the most celebrated park systems in the nation.
 Their facilities, golf courses, trails, parks, and programs and activities offer visitors and residents alike wonderful opportunities to exercise, or simply get outside and engage with history and nature.
 One of the unique specialties of the Park Authority is telling the story of Fairfax County through a variety of historic sites.
 A great example of this is Sully Historic Site, a site that constantly finds new ways to educate and introduce the public to its 200-plus-year history.

-Sully interprets the lives of enslaved Black people at the former plantation through an experience they're calling The Forgotten Road Tour.
 Read on to learn a little bit more about the history of Sully Historic Site and how you can continue to learn through the Park Authority's interesting programming.

 Shared Stories

 In 1794, Richard Bland Lee, Northern Virginia's first Congressman and uncle to Robert E. Lee, built a manor house that he dubbed "Sully" on the Chantilly land he had inherited from his father.
 Lee cultivated the land to produce sustainable crops like wheat, corn, and rye, cutting back on the tobacco production the land was previously used for.
-However, the labor and tending to of the land and family fell to the enslaved people of Sully, 29 of which were part of the inheritance from Lee's father.
+However, the labor and tending to of the land and family fell to the enslaved people of Sully, 29 of whom were part of the inheritance from Lee's father.

 During the period of time that the Lee family owned the plantation, several members of the enslaved community attempted to gain their freedom via escape routes.
 It is through these particular stories that Sully is now listed on the Underground Railroad Network to Freedom.